arjunkrt/UDP-P2P-with-CI/README.md

 This is the central server.
-Accepts multiple requests in parallel threads Maintains a list of peers(only one list as of now) Right now, simpley exchanges messages between client, no file transfer
+Accepts multiple requests in parallel threads Maintains a list of peers(only one list as of now) Right now, simply exchanges messages between client, no file transfer

 TCPClient.py